alecramsay/pg/docs/_pages/background.markdown

 and interesting in their own right.
 The important contribution here is the *idea* of baseline districts and what they reveal about other maps, the tradeoffs inherent in a state\'s political geography.

-If someone else can find a lower energy map for a state that meets the three constraints above, that's great.
+If someone else can find a lower energy map for a state that meets the four constraints above, that's great.
 It should be considered the baseline instead.
 One can even imagine a contest with prize money for finding the lowest energy map for a state.